linklab-uva/deepracing_ros/README.md

-# deepracing
+# deepracing ROS2 Bindings
-Autonomously learning to race autonomously

-Uses PyTorch for deep learning
+ROS2 Bindings for the deepracing framework